Checkmate Lending Solutions logo

 • Established company with long-term customer relationships (10+ years documented)

-• Minimal documentation required (ID, paystub, proof of address)
+• limited-documentation claims to verify (ID, paystub, proof of address)

 Cons